PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 There are few possible ways of creating and running python or R notebooks in Azure Machine Learning studio:

 1. Running those directly in the portal (this supports both Python and R)
-2. Using the Jupyter option provided on the compute instance (for python only)
+2. Using the JupyterLab option provided on the compute instance (for python only)
-3. Using the JupyterLab option provided on the compute instance (for python only)
+3. Using the Jupyter option provided on the compute instance (for python only)
 4. Using the RStudio option provided on the compute instance (for R only)

 The next sections will explain how to use eaxh of the options described above.

 ### Before you start

-If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md)
+If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md).

 ## Notebooks directly in your Azure Machine Learning studio (Python or R)
 In your Azure Machine Learning studio, create a new Jupyter notebook and start working.
 The newly created notebook is stored in the default studio storage.
 This notebook can be shared with anyone with access to the studio.